-Written Work: All papers should be typed, double-spaced; Times New Roman or Arial; 12-point font; 1" margins, stapled if more than one page, and formatted using MLA style guidelines, including works cited pages and in text citations.
+Written Work: All papers should be typed, double-spaced; Times New Roman or Arial; 12-point font; 1" margins and formatted using MLA style guidelines, including works cited pages and in text citations.

 Please be sure to carefully edit all papers for spelling, grammar, punctuation and organization.
 Mechanical aspects of writing will be taken into account for grading purposes.